shreystechtips/pythonbytes/projects/sudoku/README.md

 ['*', '*', '8', '6', '3', '2', '4', '*', '*', '*', '4', '*', '*', '*', '*', '*', '1', '*', '5', '*', '*', '9', '*', '4', '*', '*', '6', '8', '*', '*', '*', '*', '*', '*', '*', '5', '6', '*', '*', '*', '*', '*', '*', '*', '4', '1', '*', '7', '*', '*', '*', '9', '*', '2', '4', '*', '*', '7', '5', '1', '*', '*', '3', '*', '6', '*', '*', '*', '*', '*', '2', '*', '*', '*', '5', '8', '2', '6', '7', '*', '*']
 ```

-This is fine; and a little later we will convert this very nice listing of single characters into a list
+This is fine; and later we will convert this very nice list of single characters into a list
 of lists.
-For now though let's consider this a good start and move on to the actual rules of Sudoku.
+But one thing at a time.
+For now though let's consider this a good start and move on
+to the actual rules of Sudoku.

-The rules of Sudoku answer the question 'What number must be in each empty cell?':
+The rules of Sudoku answer the question 'What number are permitted in the empty cell?':

 - The number in a cell must not duplicate any other cell in its row
 - The number in a cell must not duplicate any other cell in its column